Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2021-09-12-quantum-autoencoder.md

 ![autoencoder](/assets/images/autoencoder/autoencoder.png)

+As you can see in the image, we have a $$4\times4$$ statevector that we want to encode into a $$2\times2$$ statevector.
+We can do this by applying the autoencoder to our circuit.
+One thing worth noticing is that two qubits were set to 0 state  in the process.
+Nonetheless, there wasn't a loss of information because we encoded that information inside the two last qubits.
+Now, if we want to have the original $$4 \times 4$$ statevector we need to apply the decoder to our circuit.
+Notice that we have to include the qubits that were set in the 0 state.

 The general process to construct a quantum autoencoder is [1] [6]:
 - Generate a statevector that we want to reduce.